 You will be supported and taught by specialist tutors with excellent experience, knowledge and research informed expertise.
 Partnership schools provide opportunities for you to learn about pedagogical approaches relevant to your subject specialism and the professional responsibilities of all teachers.

 You will have two School Based Training placements, where, with the support of a teacher mentor and a university subject tutor, you will develop your skills to become an excellent classroom teacher.
 Training to teach is exciting, rewarding and demanding.
-By the end of the course you will be well prepared for employment as a Newly Qualified Teacher (NQT).
+By the end of the course you will be well prepared for employment as an Early Career Teacher (ECT).

 The ability to train to teach is assessed first on application and then at interview.
 The interview day is a two-way process in which we encourage all applicants to ask questions to ensure that the School Direct course is suitable for them.